 Dogs with Diarrhea Veterinarian

 As a veterinarian, one of the most common things I am asked about is diarrhea in dogs.
 What’s causing my dog’s diarrhea?
 Should I be worried?
 What tests and treatments does my dog need?
 Of course, the answer to these questions depends on why your dog has diarrhea.
-In the following article, I will discuss some of the most common causes of diarrhea in dogs, and provide some insight on common tests and treatments available.
+In the following article, I will discuss some of the most common causes of diarrhea in dogs and provide some insight into common tests and treatments available.